x86-512/Metamorpheus/README.md

 # How to run
 1. Install Dependencies
-2. Make a file, `shellcode.txt` (case sensitive), with the architecture on the first line and the shellcode on the second line
+2. Make a file, with the instruction size (32 or 64) on the first line and the shellcode on the second line.
+Newlines and " will be ignored.
-3. Run main.py by its correct syntax, `python3 main.py -(arguments)`
+3. Run main.py by its correct syntax, `python3 main.py -(arguments) --file (file_name_here)`

 # Features
 | Feature | Description |